inria-defense/balr/README.md

-# BA-LR: Binary-Attribute based likelihood ratio estimation for explainable speaker recognition
+# BA-LR: Binary-Attribute based Likelihood Ratio estimation for explainable speaker recognition

 ## Documentation

-**The documentation for BALR is available [here](https://inria-defense.gitlabpages.inria.fr/balr/).**
+**The documentation for BALR is available [here](https://inria-defense.github.io/balr/).**

 ## Install

 BALR works with a recent version of python (>=python 3.12).

-### Install from gitlab
+### Install from github

 Clone the repository and install the project in your python environment, either using `pip`